cjnaz/cjnfuncs/tools/resourcelock_head.md

 Skip to [API documentation](#links)

-The resourcelock module provides a highly reliable mechanism to lock out other processes while sharing a common resource.
-It uses the posix-ipc module from PiPY.
+The resourcelock module provides a highly reliable mechanism to lock out other processes while owning/controlling a shared resource.
+It uses the posix-ipc module from PyPI, and ONLY WORKS ON LINUX.

 The resource_lock class keeps track of whether the current code/process has acquired the lock, and appropriately handles releasing the lock, on request.